A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Symbolic and Logical Data

 \subsection{Usage}

-\paragraph{Pre Training and Continual Pre Training with Synthetic Corpora.} A primary application of synthetic reasoning data involves integrating reasoning trajectories directly into the foundation model stage.
-In this paradigm, synthetic corpora are integrated during pretraining or continual pretraining to provide models with structured and multiple step reasoning capabilities prior to instruction tuning \citep{qwen2024math,internlmmath2024}.
+\paragraph{Pretraining and Continual Pretraining with Synthetic Corpora.} A primary application of synthetic reasoning data involves integrating reasoning trajectories directly into the foundation model stage.
+In this paradigm, synthetic corpora are integrated during pretraining or continual pretraining to provide models with structured and multiple-step reasoning capabilities prior to instruction tuning \citep{qwen2024math,internlmmath2024, luo2025autol2s, xie2025wordsalad}.
 This approach views reasoning as a fundamental skill.
 In this context, symbolic, arithmetic, and procedural inference patterns are acquired alongside natural language.
 This process helps the internal representations of the model move toward compositional reasoning.

-Recent advancements in large scale reasoning models such as DeepSeek R1 and OpenAI o1 confirm the effectiveness of optimization after pretraining.
-These frameworks build upon pretrained base models and use large scale reinforcement learning to produce long horizon and step wise problem solving behaviors.
-This process creates models specialized in reasoning instead of relying on superficial post hoc fine tuning \citep{deepseek2025r1,openai2024o1systemcard}.
-Specifically, DeepSeek R1 uses rule based and verifiable outcome rewards to provide precise feedback for domains such as mathematics and coding.
+Recent advancements in large-scale reasoning models such as DeepSeek R1 and OpenAI o1 confirm the effectiveness of optimization after pretraining.
+These frameworks build upon pretrained base models and use large-scale reinforcement learning to produce long-horizon and step-wise problem-solving behaviors.
+This process creates models specialized in reasoning instead of relying on superficial post-hoc fine-tuning \citep{deepseek2025r1,openai2024o1systemcard}.
+Specifically, DeepSeek R1 uses rule-based and verifiable outcome rewards to provide precise feedback for domains such as mathematics and coding.
 This enables scalable improvements through automatic correctness signals \citep{deepseek2025r1}.
-Similarly, OpenAI o1 emphasizes large scale reinforcement learning to enhance careful reasoning and the effective use of chain of thought methods.
+Similarly, OpenAI o1 emphasizes large-scale reinforcement learning to enhance careful reasoning and the effective use of chain-of-thought methods.
 This achieves strong performance across benchmarks in mathematics, coding, and science \citep{openai2024o1systemcard}.